x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 ---
 # Manage recipients in Exchange Hybrid environments using Management tools

 In Exchange Hybrid environments, you must have an active Exchange Server to manage recipients attributes.
 First, attributes are edited using an Exchange Server in on-premises Active Directory (AD), that are then copied to Azure AD using directory synchronization.
 On-premises recipients can’t be modified directly in Azure Active Directory (Azure AD) or Exchange Online.
-Therefore you have to keep an Exchange Server running using directory synchronization via AAD Connect tool.
+Therefore you have to keep an Exchange Server running using directory synchronization via Azure Active Directory (AAD) Connect tool.

 If you keep an Exchange server running just for recipient management, you may be able to shut down your last Exchange server and manage recipients using Windows PowerShell.

-You need to [install the latest Management tools](https://docs.microsoft.com/exchange/plan-and-deploy/post-installation-tasks/install-management-tools) provided through Exchange Server 2019 Setup on any domain joined computer (client or server).
+Install the latest Management tools provided through Exchange Server 2019 Setup on any domain-joined computer (client or server).
+[Learn how to install the latest Management tools](https://docs.microsoft.com/exchange/plan-and-deploy/post-installation-tasks/install-management-tools).

->[!Note]
+>[!Important]
->This feature is only available for Exchange Server 2019 April 2020 Cumulative Update or higher.
+>This feature is only available for Exchange Server 2019 H1 2022 Cumulative Update or higher.

 ## Will this work for me?